Donate

 I’m allergic to my cat.
 How can I manage my symptoms in my home?

-• moving litter trays and cat beds away from air vents
+• move litter trays and cat beds away from air vents

 • gently clean your cat with a damp cloth